Islamic Courts Union: Ethiopian withdrawal and ARS–TFG merger

 By November 2008, insurgency had effectively won.
 The majority of south and central Somalia, along with the capital was now under the control of Islamist factions.
 Ethiopia had redeployed much of its army out of Somalia by the end of the year.
 By the end of 2008, Al-Shabaab had emerged as one Somalia's most dominant insurgent factions, eclipsing the influence of the Islamic Courts.
 Some foreign diplomats feared that Al-Shabaab would wage an all out war against other insurgents following the Ethiopian withdrawal.
-In January 2009, fighters who claimed loyalty to Islamic Courts Union engaged in a large military confrontation in Balad, Middle Shabeelle, against Al-Shabaab resulting in several deaths.
-Al-Shabaab put out a statement announcing that it was 'saddened' by the hostilities.

 As ENDF forces withdrew from Somalia, tensions between the differing resistance factions exacerbated.
 By the end of 2008, most elements of the pre-invasion Islamic Courts had merged into one of the two wings of the Alliance for the Re-liberation of Somalia or had joined Al-Shabaab.
 Some Islamic factions continued operating under the ICU banner into 2009 and tended to support the new TFG government led by Sharif Ahmed, which described the ICU groups as the governments 'paramilitary'.

+In January 2009, fighters loyal to the Islamic Courts Union engaged in a large military confrontation in Balad, Middle Shabeelle, against Al-Shabaab resulting in several deaths.
+During April 2009, Islamic Courts fighters attempted to assassinate the commander of Al-Shabaab's “death squad” in Mogadishu, leading to Shabaab ordering attacks against the remaining ICU forces.